Synthesizing Computable Functions from Rational Specifications over Infinite Words: Unbounded Delay Game

+\begin{proof} We first give an intuition how to translate a winning strategy into a 2DFT.
+The main idea is to use two-wayness to encode finite lookahead over the input: the reading head goes forward to gather input information, and then must return to the initial place where the lookahead was needed to transform the input letter.
+The difficulty is for the 2DFT to return to the correct position, even though the lookahead can be arbitrarily long.

+In order to find the correct positions, we make use of a finite-state strategy automaton for Eve's winning strategy in the following sense.
+A (left-to-right) run of the strategy automaton on the input word yields a unique segmentation of the input, such that segments $i$ and $i+1$ contain enough information to determine the output for segment $i$.
+The idea is to construct a 2DFT that simulates the strategy automaton in order to find the borders of the segments.
+If the 2DFT goes right, simulating a computation step of the deterministic strategy automaton is easy.
+Recovering the previous step of the strategy automaton when the 2DFT goes left is non-trivial, it is possible to compute this information using the Hopcroft-Ullman construction presented in~\cite{hopcroft1967approach}.
+We show that having the knowledge of the profiles of segments $i$ and $i+1$ is enough to deterministically produce a matching output for segment $i$ on-the-fly going from left-to-right over segment $i$ again.

-\begin{proof} Assume that Eve has a finite-state winning strategy in $\mathcal G_\mathcal T$. \cref{alg:cont-function} describes a continuous computable function that uniformizes $R(\mathcal T)$ built from a finite-state winning strategy given by strategy-automaton $\mathcal S$.
+Now, we present a detailed proof.
+Assume that Eve has a finite-state winning strategy in $\mathcal G_\mathcal T$. \cref{alg:cont-function} describes a computable function that uniformizes $R(\mathcal T)$ built from a finite-state winning strategy given by strategy-automaton $\mathcal S$.
 At \cref{alg:chose-output}, this algorithm makes a choice of output $v_1$.
 We slightly modify this choice: given two states $p$ and $q$ of the transducer recognizing $R(\mathcal T)$ and a priority $c$, the relation

 is a rational relation of finite words.
-It is known that every rational relation on finite words has a uniformization by rational function, see, e.g., \cite{DBLP:books/lib/Berstel79}.
+It is known that every rational relation on finite words has an effective rational uniformizer, see, e.g., \cite{DBLP:books/lib/Berstel79}.
 So let $f_{(p,q,c)}$ denote such a rational function, as obtained in~\cite{DBLP:books/lib/Berstel79}.
 We modify \cref{alg:chose-output} of the algorithm so that it chooses output $v_1 = f_{(p,q,c)}(u_1)$.